MadinaSmagulova/hello-world/README.md

 # hello-world
-A new repository intended to be used for practicing on how to create repositories
+A new repository intended to be used for practicing how to create repositories